williampowell92/makers_bnb/README.md

 -------------
 ```
 As a user,
+So that I can use a bnb account,
+I would like to be able to sign up

+As a user,
+So that I can access my bnb account,
+I would like to be able to sign in

+As a user,
 So that I can put my property up for rent,
 I want to be able to enter my property details to the site